I recently attended a special seminar that the Jehovah’s Witnesses have every year.

 This is eternal life: to KNOW the only true God.
 (John 17:3) And eternal life comes only in and through Jesus Christ.
 No man comes unto the Father but through the Son.

-When true priesthood messengers come to the earth, their message will be the same message in New Testament times, the same message that Joseph Smith taught and preached before he was corrupted by the sins of the Gentiles and the unbelief of Israel.
+True priesthood messengers will have their message be the same one given in New Testament times, the same message that Joseph Smith taught and preached before he was outwardly corrupted by the sins of the Gentiles and the unbelief of Israel.

 38 … Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.